lsfusion/platform/docs/en/NAVIGATOR_statement.md

 ```
 FOLDER name [caption]
-FORM [name [caption] =] formName
+FORM [[name] [caption] =] formName
-ACTION [name [caption] =] actionName
+ACTION [[name] [caption] =] actionName
-[name [caption] =] formElseActionName
+[[name] [caption] =] formElseActionName
 ```

 A navigator statement must end with a semicolon if it does not contain a nested block of additional statements.

-The options for the `options` navigator element can be listed one after the other in arbitrary order.
+Navigator element options (`options`) can be listed one after the other in arbitrary order.
 The following set of options is supported:

 ```
 WINDOW windowName
-BEFORE elementName
-AFTER elementName
-FIRST
+insertPosition
 IMAGE fileName
 ```

 ### Description

 The `NAVIGATOR` statement allows to modify the navigator.
-Each navigator statement block enclosed in braces allows to change the descendants of a particular [navigator element](Navigator.md), which we will call the *current* element.
+Each navigator statement block enclosed in braces allows to change the descendants of a particular [navigator element](Navigator.md), which we will call the *current element*.
 In the outer block that follows the `NAVIGATOR` keyword, the current element is the root system folder `System.root`.
 There are three types of navigator statements:

--   The *create statement* (`NEW`) allows to create a new navigator element, making it a child object of the current element.
+-   The *create statement* (`NEW`) allows to create a new navigator element, making it a child of the current element.
 The created navigator elements can be of three types: folder, form element, and action element.
 The type of element to be created is specified by the keywords `FOLDER`, `FORM`, and `ACTION`.
-When creating a form element, the keyword `FORM` is optional.
+If the type is not specified, a form with the given name is searched first.
+If no form is found, the action is searched.
 The navigator statement block contained in this statement (if any) describes the descendants of the element being created.
 -   The *move statement* (`MOVE`) allows to move an existing element to the current navigator element, making it a child element.
 Prior to this, the navigator element being moved is deleted from its previous location.
 The navigator statement block contained in this statement describes the descendants of the element being added.
 -   The *modify statement* allows to change the specified navigator element, which must be a descendant (not necessarily a child) of the current element.
 The navigator statement block contained in this statement describes the descendants of the specified element.